 - Email domain-restricted share links (for Pro plans)

-Additionally, if your bases have Airtable Apps, any added apps to your bases will be disabled, meaning that you will not be able to interact with them or view them.
-(However, if you choose to reupgrade to Pro in the future, you will be able to reactivate these apps).
+Additionally, if your bases have Airtable extension, any added extensions to your bases will be disabled, meaning that you will not be able to interact with them or view them.
+(However, if you choose to reupgrade to Pro in the future, you will be able to reactivate these extensions).
 Your workspace will then be prorated for the remainder of your billing cycle in Airtable credits (not cash).